Sir William Johnson, 1st Baronet: Crown Point expedition

 Marching north into French territory, in August 1755 Johnson renamed Lac du Saint-Sacrement to Lake George in honour of his king.
 On 8 September 1755, Johnson's forces held their ground in the Battle of Lake George.
 Johnson was wounded by a ball that was to remain in his hip or thigh for the rest of his life.
 Hendrick Theyanoguin, Johnson's Mohawk ally, was killed in the battle, and Baron Dieskau, the French commander, was captured.
 Johnson prevented the Mohawk from killing the wounded Dieskau, an act memorialized in later paintings of the event.

 The battle ended the expedition against Crown Point.
 Johnson built Fort William Henry at Lake George to strengthen British defences.
-In December, tired of army life, Johnson resigned his commission as a major general.
-General Shirley, who had become the commander-in-chief upon Braddock's death, sought to have Johnson's commission as Indian agent modified so that Johnson would be placed under his command.
-But Shirley was soon replaced both as governor and commander-in-chief, while Johnson's star was on the rise.
+In December, tired of army life, Johnson resigned his generalship.
+General Shirley, who had become the commander-in-chief upon Braddock's death, sought to have Johnson's commission as Indian agent modified, forcing Johnson to work for him directly.
+This attempt at retaliation was foiled when Shirley was unexpectedly removed from office and recalled to England.

 Although the Battle of Lake George was hardly a decisive victory, the British needed a military hero in a year of major setbacks, and Johnson became that man.
 Claims that Johnson had been disabled by his wound early in the battle, and thus did not participate in the victory, did not reduce the recognition given to him.
 As a reward for his services, Parliament voted Johnson £5,000 and King George made him a baronet.
 "Never was such an insignificant encounter so generously rewarded", wrote the historian Julian Gwyn.

 In January 1756, the British government made Johnson sole Superintendent of Indian Affairs for the northern colonies.
-This position gave him great influence and power, since he would report directly to the government in London and would not be controlled by provincial governments, as the Indian Department was a military one.
+This position gave him great influence and power, since he would report directly to the government in London and would not be controlled by provincial governments.
 Of all the Indian nations in the northern colonies, Johnson was most knowledgeable about, and most closely connected to, the Iroquois Six Nations, especially the Mohawk.
 As superintendent, he would make the Iroquois the focus of British diplomacy, promoting and even exaggerating the power of the Iroquois Confederacy.
-Johnson also began a long process of trying to control Iroquois diplomacy, attempting "nothing less than the refurbishment of the Iroquois confederacy with himself as to its centre".
+Johnson also began a long process of seeking to dominate the Confederacy's diplomatic and political administration, attempting "nothing less than the refurbishment of the Iroquois confederacy with himself as to its centre".